H9yzz/minegrief/README.md

 ## Notes
-Lateral movement modules require minegriefagent to be built as a jar file I used this script to create the agent jarfile, including any requried dependencies
+Lateral movement modules require minegriefagent to be built as a jar file, as modules will copy itself over in a jar to spread.

+I used this script to create the agent jarfile, including any requried dependencies
 ```bash